-The Internal Revenue Service announced today that the nation’s tax season will begin Monday, Jan.
-23, 2017, and reminded taxpayers claiming certain tax credits to expect a longer wait for refunds.
+The Internal Revenue Service nation’s tax season will begin Monday, Jan.
+29, 2018, and reminded taxpayers claiming certain tax credits to expect a longer wait for refunds.

 The IRS reminds taxpayers that a new law requires the IRS to hold refunds claiming the Earned Income Tax Credit (EITC) and the Additional Child Tax Credit (ACTC) until Feb.
 15. In addition, the IRS wants taxpayers to be aware it will take several days for these refunds to be released and processed through financial institutions.
 Factoring in weekends and the President’s Day holiday, the IRS cautions that many affected taxpayers may not have actual access to their refunds until the week of Feb.
 27.